verachell/abstract-background-image-generator/README.md

 # abstract-background-image-generator
 Generates abstract images of user-defined dimensions.
 Installation instructions and example images shown.

-This is a shell script that works on Linux systems.
+This is a shell script for Linux systems.

 ## Installation
 This shell script uses the fish shell v 3.0.2.
-The script will not work with bash or any other shell, or with previous versions of fish (the latter is due to the usage of the 'random' function).
+The script will not work with bash or any other shell, or with previous versions of fish (the latter is due to the usage of the `random` function).
 The fish shell is easy to install and works out of the box.
 - For Debian-based Linux systems such as Ubuntu, you can install fish via the synaptic package manager.
 - For other distros, see [fish shell](https://fishshell.com/) for installation; fish is available for virtually all distros.